Graphics

 SVGAttribute[Line[{{-1, 0}, {4, 0}}], "stroke-dasharray"->"3"]}]

-The engine that interprets graphical data is a separate Javascript library.
+The engine that interprets graphical data is a separate Javascript library (shipped together with WLJS Notebook).

 Graphics objects